dolphin-emu/www/README.md

 Licensing
 ---------

-Code is licensed under the MIT license: do whatever you want with it.
+Code is licensed under the [Expat license](license.txt): do whatever you want with it.
 Images are licensed under the CC-by-sa license: if you want to use them, please attribute them to us and redistribute them under the same license.